kaliiiiiiiiii/rinb/README.md

 A sample config file can be found at [rinb.json](rinb.json) ([json-schema](rinb_schema.json))

 # TODO
-- use [wimlib](https://codeberg.org/erin/toolsnt/src/branch/trunk/wimlib) and [hadris-iso](https://crates.io/crates/hadris-iso) to create a bootable iso for testing
+- use  [hadris-iso](https://crates.io/crates/hadris-iso) to create a bootable iso for testing
 - support other targets than ["x86_64-pc-windows-gnu", "x86_64-unknown-linux-gnu"]

 # Building